churchmanlab/human-mitoribosome-profiling/README.md

 Follow steps in ./4_AsiteTransformation/README.md

 ## 5_CountReadsOnFeatures
 Get read counts on genes using featureCounts from Rsubread R package.
 Script and annotations are included to convert gene IDs to gene names and calculate RPK.
 Follow steps in ./5\_CountReadsOnFeatures/README.md

 ## 6_CodonOccupancy
-To get codon occupancy, move Asite bedGraphs (${LibName}_Mito_mRNA.noDups.Asite_30to33_P/M.bedGraph) to personal computer, make new directory 'CodonFrequency' and run
+Get codon occupancy and make bar plots of mean occupancy, box plots of individual codon occupancy, and scatter plots of codon occupancy vs tRNA abundance.
+Follow steps in ./6_CodonOccupancy/README.md